jfrog/terraform-provider-artifactory/docs/resources/artifactory_local_nuget_repository.md

-# Artifactory Local nuget Repository Resource
+# Artifactory Local Nuget Repository Resource

-Creates a local nuget repository and allows for the creation of a
+Creates a local Nuget repository and allows for the creation of a

 ## Example Usage